fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Campaigner

-  Lizzy Jean has been an organizer for the last ten years.
-She co-founded the Deep Abiding Love collective, which provides direct action training and movement infrastructure support.
-She authored the Coming to Ferguson curriculum.
+  Lizzy Jean is our Campaigner.
+She co-founded the [Deep Abiding Love][lj1] collective, which provides direct action training and movement infrastructure support.
+She also authored the Coming to Ferguson curriculum.

 [tc0]: /img/page/aboutus/teampic/tiff.png